 Where do you begin?

 Most if not all of your information will come from your research experience from either your internship or senior research or both.
 Your research project should be finished before you enroll in PH 488, the senior thesis class is just to help you write about it.
 So when can you start?
 Well, today is a good day.
 Basically, the earlier you start, the better.
-Check out the research page to find out about projects currently going on in our department.
+Check out the Student Handbook or talk with your favorite professor(s) to find out about projects currently going on in our department.
 That way you can get some ideas and also get involved in real research.

 What are the instructors looking for in a final draft?